wp-plugins/form-maker/readme.txt

  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 	Text Area: This field of the contact form can be used for typing some text.
 The difference between Text Area and Simple Text of the contact form is that Simple Text has only one row while Text Area can have several rows.
 It has several attributes:
+Field ID: Each field has a unique ID, which is not editable.
+You can use this ID to access this field from the JavaScript code.
+Field Name: Each field has a unique Name, which is not editable.
+You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.